 A few caveats should be noted.
 First, we exclusively evaluated data through the WEF lens.
 While firms may have reported additional ESG data, we only assessed ESG metrics responsive to the WEF 21 core metrics.
-Second, WEF proposed these metrics in 2020, and our data were sourced from either 2020 or the most recently available year prior to that, so none of the companies were explicitly using the WEF framework to produce their sustainability reports.
+Second, WEF proposed these metrics in 2020, and our data were sourced from either 2020 or the most recently available year prior to that, 1 so none of the companies were explicitly using the WEF framework to produce their sustainability reports.
 This may result in artificially low disclosure rates within our data for specific submetrics such as age in which WEF requires firms to report within specific categories (specifically, below 30, 30-50, and above 50 years of age).
-Finally, our evaluation focuses on Fortune 300 companies; given the current economy, Fortune 300 companies have high numbers of companies within sectors Information Technology, Health Care, and Industrials, which may bias the results.
+Finally, our evaluation focuses on 300 of the largest US companies; given the current economy, these 300 companies have high numbers of companies within sectors Information Technology, Health Care, and Industrials, which may bias the results.

 Figure 1.
-Sources of Corporate Disclosures 12
+Sources of Corporate Disclosures

-3.2 Disclosure Index Methodology
+3.2 DISCLOSURE INDEX METHODOLOGY